Source: shutterstock.com/metamorworks

 Thesis III: Military innovations provide only temporary competitive advantage if they are rare and add combat value.
 To be sustainable, innovation must be both inimitable and organisationally supported.

 A few examples from the current Russian-Ukrainian conflict may illustrate these capabilities and give the argument for Thesis III.
 To do this, the actor, context, and time must be determined, as competitive advantages can change accordingly.
 For the example, we assume that the actor is Ukraine, the context is the ongoing war, and the time since the Russian invasion of February 24, 2022.
 Nuclear weapons represent a type A capability: Ukraine simply doesn’t have the corresponding combat value.
 Mini drones are an example of type B capabilities: their combat value is undisputed.
-However, they are not uncommon due to their civilian origin and, therefore, cannot be imitated and are thus used by both sides.
+However, they are not uncommon due to their civilian origin and, therefore, can easily be imitated and are thus used by both sides.
 Short-range ballistic missiles such as ATACMS (Army TACtical Missile System) represent a type C capability.
 Their combat value is undisputed, and compared to the current opponent, they are a rare resource.
 However, the competitive advantage is only temporary—until Russia develops and deploys comparable systems.
 It is more difficult to identify a type-D competence, which could indicate that Ukraine does not currently have any unexploited competitive advantages.
 Unmanned Surface Vehicles (USVs) are an excellent example of type E capabilities, which give Ukraine a sustainable advantage in the Black Sea.
 However, their applicability is inimitable, as the Ukrainian Black Sea fleet does not offer the corresponding targets for a comparable Russian approach.

 The last example shows that the four categories cannot be evaluated independently.
 It even seems that in the CRIO model, and thus in the military context, the possibility of neutralisation by an opposing action can lead to entanglement.
 In this way, an actor can maintain a competitive advantage even if the opponent can imitate the capability—as long as he does not provide the corresponding organisational support.
 This is well illustrated by the separate French, British and German efforts to develop and implement a series of revolutionary offensive, defensive and combined arms doctrines; however, only the German Imperial Army somehow managed to provide organisational support for its stormtroopers through assessment, command, and training.[31]